DevCycleHQ/devcycle-docs/docs/sdk/architecture.md

 - SDKs should limit the number of start options that change the core behaviour of the SDK.

 With these design goals in mind, we have developed a set of Client / Mobile / Server SDKs that deliver fast global response times and local evaluation of feature flag values.
+The following explanations of our various SDK architectures have generally been fully implemented, outside of some instances where we still need to implement Server-Sent Event (SSE) connections fully.

 ## How our APIs build Configuration data